-Nara city is located in basin and especially famous for extreme heat in summer.
+Nara city is located in a basin and is especially famous for extreme heat in summer.

-It extends over Nara and Mie prefecture and takes approx. an hour from Nara city by car to Akame shijuhachitaki in Nabari city, Mie prefecture.
+Spread over Nara and Mie prefecture, it takes approx. an hour by car from Nara City to Akame shijuhachitaki in Nabari City, Mie prefecture.

-Akame shijuhachitaki means the 48 waterfalls of Akame in English, however there are no 48 waterfalls.
-We often use the number of 48 for waterfalls in Japanese, in case that there are “a lot of” waterfalls in a certain area.
+Akame shijuhachitaki means the 48 waterfalls of Akame in English, however there are not 48 waterfalls.
+In Japanese, we often use the number of 48 to describe there being “a lot of” waterfalls in a certain area.

-Akame shijyuhachitaki has 23 waterfalls and 5 falls are must-see spots which names are Fudo fall, Senju fall, Nunobiki fall, Ninai fall and Biwa fall.
+Akame shijyuhachitaki has 23 waterfalls and 5 falls that are must-see spots, which are the Fudo fall, the Senju fall, the Nunobiki fall, the Ninai fall and the Biwa fall.

-There are hiking courses and paths are good condition to walk.
+There are hiking courses and paths that are in good condition and easy to walk.

-However, it is wet and slippery in places, so we recommend you to wear suitable clothes and shoes.
+However, it is wet and slippery in some places, so we recommend for you to wear suitable clothes and shoes.

-At the entrance of valley, there is a Japanese Salamander centre which has about 50 salamanders.
+At the entrance of the valley, there is a Japanese Salamander centre which has about 50 salamanders.

-The valley which includes Akame shijuhachitaki is a Japanese giant salamander’s habitat.
+The valley that includes Akame shijuhachitaki is also a Japanese giant salamander’s habitat.